-As indicated in Inspection Program (page 6), the Dam Safety Regulations require visual inspection of 48 high hazard dams and 16 significant hazard dams each year, if the inspection are distributed evenly across the years.
-As indicated above, 20 high hazard dams and 13 significant hazard dam were inspected in 2016.
+As indicated in Inspection Program (page 8), the Dam Safety Regulations require visual inspection of 48 high hazard dams and 16 significant hazard dams each year, if the inspection are distributed evenly across the years.
+As indicated above, 13 high hazard dams and six significant hazard dams were inspected in 2017.

 If a dam owner is actively working on a dam, either in response to an enforcement action or as an owner-initiated dam repair, then DEM will typically suspend the visual inspection requirement until the work is complete.
-The shortfall in 2016 inspections was due to this reason, among others.
+Inspections are prioritized in such a manner that the conditions are adequately monitored for unsafe conditions.